 The first calls for suppressing visible black enlistment came with the influx of officers and soldiers from colonies outside of New England.
 While many of the Massachusetts men were farmers, many more were sailors and port workers accustomed to interracial employment and cooperation.
 This was not the case with arriving soldiers from Virginia and elsewhere, as those black workers in the South were more likely to be enslaved than those in Boston.
 Gen. George Washington, himself a slave owner and understanding of these sentiments, also understood the need for a continental force that identified beyond regional differences.
-This is not to suggest he immediately welcomed black soldiers in the army, but for us to understand that even Washington, as wary as he was with the look of armed black men, was desperate for capable armed men.
+This is not to suggest he immediately welcomed black soldiers in the army, but for us to understand that even Washington, as wary as he was with the idea of armed black men, was desperate for capable armed men.
 African Americans who had been fighting in Massachusetts were grandfathered into the army after new rules went into effect on July 10, 1775, which barred both free and enslaved black Americans from enlistment.

 This would not last long.
 As stated, Washington, along with the sentiments of fellow Southern officers and soldiers, was not induced to arm enslaved black Americans as it presented a clear conundrum for the institution of chattel slavery.
-But Washington was also desperate for men, and as the events of 1776-77 played out, he soon relented and gradually became supportive of arming free citizens, regardless of their skin color.
+But Washington was also desperate for men, and as the events of 1775-76 played out, he soon relented and gradually became supportive of arming free citizens, regardless of their skin color.
 Further prodding by a handful of animated junior officers pushed Washington in the last remaining years of the war.
 Chief among these officers was John Laurens, son of Continental Congress president Henry Laurens; Alexander Hamilton, a skillful aide-to-camp of Washington’s inner circle, and the Marques de Lafayette, the young Frenchman whose zeal for liberty and faith in the commander in chief brought him under the wing of Washington like no other.
 Along with a handful of others, these officers became vocally supportive of allowing black Americans to fight in the army.
 And when it came to arming slaves, John Laurens was unequaled in his quest to raise regiments within South Carolina and Georgia in 1780-81.
 These efforts proved futile against the ruling plantation gentry, but they clearly signaled a contradiction that the American Revolution presented: who was eligible for this liberty and freedom we speak to fight for?
-Their effect surely spread as even American general Nathanael Greene, himself a slave owner, was advocating the arming of slaves to battle proxy loyalist raiders in South Carolina.
+Their effect surely spread as even American General Nathanael Greene, himself a slave owner, was advocating the arming of slaves to battle proxy loyalist raiders in South Carolina.

 At the beginning of the war, free black citizens could and did join the ranks of the Continental army.
 This was when the existence of the army was still coming together; there was no official order and decorum established yet of who could join.
 We also must understand that black soldiers were not segregated from white soldiers.
 The only instance of segregation came with the raising of the First Rhode Island Regiment under Colonel Christopher Greene.
 Famed for their bright white dress, they were one of several regiments to participate in the defense of Rhode Island in August 1778.
 This segregation effort was not done to shun black participation, but rather to prove that blacks could fight as well as whites.
 Their regiment aside, the vast majority of the remaining black Americans who served in the Continental army did so fully integrated within other regiments and units.
 But most black soldiers were not armed recruits; they were cooks, laborers, craftsman, drummers, flag-bearers, couriers and medical assistants.
 We can document the instances where individual black soldiers fought in battle under arms, such as the storming of Redoubt 10 at Yorktown in October 1781, but it would not be accurate to claim that every regiment had black soldiers marching with muskets shoulder-to-shoulder with white soldiers.
 In some cases, regiments did have more black soldiers than others, making them a visible presence for eyewitnesses to account for.
 This is where we’ve gotten the assumption that one-fifth of the Continental army at Yorktown was black, the observation made by a visiting European officer.
 Records show that only about 5,000 black soldiers fought for American independence with the army over the eight years of war.
 But we also must remember that the Continental Army was never larger than 15,000 strong at any given time, and that the army became divided into four separate entities by 1780: northern, main, southern, and western.
 Having a detachment of three hundred men with less than fifty of whom were black is not insignificant, nor should we assume it was that way for purely racial reasons.